hololinked-dev/.github/profile/README.md

 - Interoperability with other systems and languages through an upcoming web standard called [Web of Things](https://www.w3.org/WoT/) (WoT)
 - Fully open source
 - High level implementation where the underlying logic can be easily inspected and modified

-Only the security is not yet implemented yet (except SSL and basic username and password) and as far as protocols are concerned, HTTP and ZMQ is supported, but improvements are on the roadmap and should be out in the very near future.

-> **⚠️ UPDATE June 2025:**
-> Currently there are discussions to donate part of the codebase to the [Web of Things](https://www.w3.org/WoT/) community.
-This may result in some changes to the package name (to `wotpy`) and the arrangement of features.
-The development will be continued actively nevertheless.

 <!-- Anyway, for the above stated requirements, `hololinked` is the right choice.
 Dont put together a myriad of python tools and protocols to build your own server just because you can do that in python.
 Broad minded choices have already been taken for you, that is, if you are willing to stick to object oriented paradigm. -->